suave-ucsd/SuAVE-Documentation/Share_Views.md

       - You need to enable some of these viewing options.
 To do this, go back to gallery view of all SuAVE visualizations, click "Edit" under the visualization, then "Settings", and then under "View Options", select the viewing options you want to enable.
       - Some of these views require additional files.
 For example, Netvis requires a Netvis .json file.
 Be sure you have all the necessary files for the viewing option.

-4. Your url should look something like this now:
+4. Your url should look something like below, which can be shared to other collaborators:

    > suave-net.sdsc.edu/main/[SURVEY INFO]&view=[new_view_option]